 - The Burgh Registers – the 66 royal burghs have kept their own individual registers now held at the NRS apart from Glasgow, Aberdeen and Dundee.
 They are located in their respective city archives.
 Unlike the other registers, the Burgh registers have not been indexed before the 1900s.
 In addition, they are tricky because they relate to the medieval burgh.
 So, if you are looking for a property on Princes Street in Edinburgh, you will not find it in the Edinburgh Burgh Register because Princes Street was not originally part of the medieval burgh.

 Although the Scottish Registers of Sasines are one of the oldest continuing records of property transfers, they have gradually been replaced since 1981 by the Registration of Title (ROT).
 ROT is managed by the Registers of Scotland in Edinburgh.
 Since 1876, search sheets have been created for each new ownership of a property on a single document.
 These can be purchased for a fee via their website if you are interested in a particular property.
 The search sheets are very useful to search back in time.

-you know what a sasine is.
+You now know what a sasine is.
 The ease of searching a sasine register will depend on the year and locality.
 Unfortunately, the registers are not available online.
-You need to visit the National Records of Scotland (NRS) to do the research unless you contact ROT for post 1876 properties.
+You will need to visit the National Records of Scotland (NRS) to do the research unless you contact ROT for post 1876 properties.
 The registers from 1781 are included in a database at the NRS which can be accessed on their computers.
 So, unless you are in Scotland, I can help you search for a Sasine.
 Just contact me to discuss your needs.